psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 .. _introduction to submitting jobs to Condor: http://spinningmatt.wordpress.com/2011/07/04/getting-started-submitting-jobs-to-condor/
 .. _Matthew Farrellee's blog: http://spinningmatt.wordpress.com/

-Beware of looong running jobs!
+Beware of *looong* running jobs!
 ==============================

-When the cluster is busy and there are still jobs in the queue Condor will evaluate whether the user priorities of incoming jobs exceed the ones of currently running jobs.
-If this is the case, Condor will politely ask a job to stop consuming resources, and get off the compute node.
-It will generously offer each job some time to finish its business (at the time of this writing this is an hour), but immediately afterwards kill the job cold-blooded.
-Whenever resources become available again Condor will restart the job.
+When the cluster is busy and there are still jobs in the queue, Condor will evaluate whether the user priorities of incoming jobs exceed the ones of currently running jobs.
+If this is the case, Condor will politely ask a job to stop consuming resources and get off the compute node.
+It will generously offer each job some time to finish its business (at the time of this writing, this is an hour), but will kill the job cold-blooded if the job exhausts that generosity.
+Whenever resources become available again, Condor will restart the job.

-If you have jobs that need to run for a long time, and cannot be restarted without loosing all the progress made so far, you need to add a safety net to your Condor job submission.
-Medusa's Condor supports checkpoint and restart of job via DMTCP_.
+If you have jobs that need to run for a long time, and cannot be restarted without losing all the progress made so far, you need to add a safety net to your Condor job submission.
+Medusa's Condor supports the checkpoint and restart of job via DMTCP_.
 If this is enable for a particular job, Condor will "vacate" the job when it needs to leave a compute node -- it will write all data to disk and keep the job in the queue until it can be restarted again (resources are